 - Join a coalition or form partnerships with other businesses and non-profit agencies that can help young people see the connection between academics and future work opportunities.

-- Champion community organizations that are advancing this issue by providing financial/in-kind support.
+- Support community organizations that are advancing this issue by providing financial/in-kind support.

-- Every school district in SC is required to have a comprehensive health education advisory committee made up of two representatives from the community who are not school employees; consider getting involved.
+- Every South Carolina school district requires a comprehensive health education advisory committee which includes two community representatives who are not school employees; consider getting involved.

 Understand the latest research and advocate for effective teen pregnancy prevention programs in your community’s schools.